 FCC advances DTV channel election process

-Second, the commission sent approximately 155 conflict letters to stations that elected their NTSC channel for digital operation but FCC engineering analysis indicated would result in impermissible interference.
-The stations now have 60 days to inform the FCC how they will resolve the interference conflict.
+Second, the commission sent approximately 155 conflict letters to stations that elected their NTSC channel for digital operation, but FCC engineering analysis indicated that would result in impermissible interference.
+Stations now have 60 days to inform the FCC how they will resolve the interference conflict.